 Property, plant and equipment are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.
-Where impairment has been established, management has to make estimation of the fair value less costs to sell or the value-in-use of the assets.
+Where impairment indicators have been established, management estimates the recoverable amounts based on the higher of fair value less costs to sell or the value-in-use of the assets.